felipemanga/PodManager/README.md

-# NowIEradicateRobots
+# Formula POD
-Now I Eradicate Robots - A game for the Arduboy
+A racing game for the third Arduboy game jam.